sugarchain-project/sugarchain-seeder/README.md

 SUGARCHAIN-SEEDER
 ==============

 Sugarchain-seeder is a crawler for the Sugarchain network, which exposes a list of reliable nodes via a built-in DNS server.

 Features:
 * regularly revisits known nodes to check their availability
 * bans nodes after enough failures, or bad behaviour
-* accepts nodes from Yumekawa v0.16.3.x to request new IP addresses.
+* accepts nodes from Yumekawa v0.16.3.x (protocol version `70015`) to request new IP addresses.
 * keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
 * very low memory (a few tens of megabytes) and cpu requirements.
 * crawlers run in parallel (by default 96 threads simultaneously).